My name is Joseph and I am the creator of Flex Lessons.

 I have taught thousands of piano lessons, most of which have been online.

-I’ve worked as a church organist for over a decade.
+I’ve worked as a church organist consistently since 2013.

 I'm also happily married with kids, and I enjoy spending time with my family.
 I manage to play an occasional video game here and there, and I've explored my share of random hobbies such as coffee roasting and astronomy.

-I took a rather non-traditional route to a career in music, which I hope some of you find encouraging.
+I took a rather non-traditional route to a career in music.

 I originally was self-taught and learned everything by ear.
 I didn't know that I was missing out on anything until I heard a few fellow students play some impressive classical repertoire early on when I was in high school.
 Although I initially found this discouraging, my interest grew substantially after I was gifted a month of free piano lessons during the summer after my sophomore year of high school.